patclaffey/patclaffey.github.io/_posts/2015-5-6-Getting_Started_Bloging_on_GitHub.md

 ---
 layout: post
 title: Installing and Running Jekyll on Windows
+updated: June 01, 2015
 ---
+Installing Jekyll on Windows is a royal pain.
+GitHub claim  in the article ["Using Jekyll with Pages"](https://help.github.com/articles/using-jekyll-with-pages/) that installing Jekyll is easy.
+However, I beg to differ, and in this blog I describe in detail the steps I took to get Jekyll up and running on Windows.
+I am a big fan of open source software and the volunteers who make possible great products like Jekyll.
+I generally shrug off these kind of installation issues and move on.
+However in the case of Jekyll I give a blow by blow account of this installation.

+Part of the problem is that it is surprising difficult to install the Ruby language in the first place on Windows.
+This is my first install of a Ruby application as well as my first intall of the Ruby language environment itself.
+So this blog is like a case study of a fresh Ruby application install on a clean Windows PC.

+{% comment %}
 GitHub call their web-site technology GitHub Pages.
 GitHub Pages uses a web framework called Jekyll.
 Jekyll is a free open source product from the ruby programming community.